 “The Edward Cameron Dimock, Jr. Prize in the Indian Humanities”

 “The Joseph W. Elder Prize in the Indian Social Sciences”

 Only junior scholars who have received the PhD within the last eight years (2012 and after) are eligible.
 This must be the first book by the author.

 A prize committee will determine the yearly winners, though the committee may choose not to award prizes for any year in which worthy submissions are lacking.
 The prize will include a subvention of $2500 for the press publishing the manuscript.

 Unrevised dissertations are not accepted.
 Applicants must demonstrate they have revised the original dissertation.

-A one-day workshop on turning a dissertation into a book is also offered annually at the Madison South Asia Conference in October.
+A workshop for recent Ph.D. recipients on turning a dissertation into a book is also offered annually at the Madison South Asia Conference in October.

 Click here for more information, or contact:

 The Publications Committee Chairs